melstr/melstr/README.md

 Unfortunately, I've found out that I stopped developing my skills there, and I decided to abandon the idea of finishing my master degree in university.

-Now I'm studying Java Backend stack (1 year) and moving to Saint Petersburg in the hope of finding a job as Java Backend developer.
+Now I'm studying Java Backend stack (1 year) and moving to Saint Petersburg in the hope of finding a job as a Java Backend developer.